 Now add them all up!

 But the trick is to add when they go forwards (positive width), and subtract when they go backwards (negative width).

-If you always go clockwise around the polygon, and always subtract the second "x" coordinate from the first, it works out naturally, like this:
+If you always go clockwise around the polygon, and always subtract the first "x" coordinate from the second, it works out naturally, like this:

 |x||y||x||y||Avg Height||Width (+/-)||Area (+/-)|

 And It looks like this: